Kashishh12/LocationBasedServices/README.md

 # LocationBasedServices
 Location Based Services (LBS) use location data to provide relevant information.
 They require mobile devices, networks, and service providers.
 LBS are used in navigation, social networking, entertainment, and healthcare.
 Privacy is a major concern.
 Technologies, modeling, communication, applications, and challenges are discussed here.
+It is made using two softwares namely, MongoDB and GeoJSON.

 ****Steps**** (for MongoDB)